bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/sprint-challenge 2/sprint_challenge_32.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+	The relationship is many to many.
 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+	Appropriate when processing multi-document transactions.
 - What is "NewSQL", and what is it trying to achieve?
+	NewSQL is a new system of databases management created to achieve the same benefits as NoSQL systems while also providing ACID transactions.

 ### Part 5 - Turn it in!
 Provide all the files you wrote (`demo_data.py`, `northwind.py`), as well as